zdexter/minisync/readme.md

 Minisync

 A tool to {create, read, update, delete, associate, disassociate} instances of your SQLAlchemy models by sending the server some JSON representing a changeset.
-Crudad will serialize the changeset, treat it as a single unit of work, flush it to the database and optionally commit it.
+Minisync will serialize the changeset, treat it as a single unit of work, flush it to the database and optionally commit it.

 ## Status